neftjs/neft/validators/regexp.coffee.md

 regexp
 ======

-Using this validator you can check whether *value* passed regular expression.
+Use this validator to check whether property value passed regular expression.

 ```
 var schema = new Schema({